 Our speakers are highly acclaimed scientists, clinicians, educators, and authors.

-Our courses attract an international crowd of participants, with a unique opportunity to meet colleagues from every corner of the world..
+Our courses attract international participants, with a unique opportunity to meet colleagues from every corner of the world..

 Our first, inaugural program will take place in Bali – one of the most iconic destinations in the world.

 Elkhonon Goldberg, Ph.D., ABPP/ABCN, is a clinical professor of neurology, New York University School of Medicine, and the Founding Director of Luria Neuroscience Institute and Goldberg Brain-Mind Symposia.